jechasteen/novel-builder/Readme.md

 There is no support for frontmatter like title pages, copyright, etc.

-Removing entries from `defaults.yml` may cause breakage where no defaults are given in the code.
+Removing entries from YAML files may cause breakage where no defaults are given in the code.

 When preparing a manuscript, you have to manually edit the title and author fields in `manuscript.yml` under the section `header-includes`.

+Unfortunately, I haven't yet figured out a way to join YAML files, so it is necessary to edit one for each output type.
+I am considering creating a script that generates these files.